OpenNebula/addon-storpool/README.md

 1. Quoted, space separated list of server hostnames which are members of the StorPool cluster.
 If it is left empty or removed the front-end must have working storpool_block service (must have access to the storpool cluster) as all disk preparations will be done locally.

-After datastore is created in OpenNebula a StorPool template must be created to represent the datastore in StorPool.
+After a datastore is created in OpenNebula a StorPool template must be created to represent the datastore in StorPool.
 The name of the template should be *one-ds-${DATASTORE_ID}* where *${DATASTORE_ID}* is the *ID* of the OpenNebula's Datastore.
 Please refer the *StorPool's User Guide* for details how to configure a StorPool template.

-When there are multiple OpenNebula instances using same StorPool cluster a custom prefix should be set for each opennebula instance in the _addon-storpoolrc_ confioguration file
+* When there are multiple OpenNebula instances using same StorPool cluster a custom prefix should be set for each opennebula instance in the _addon-storpoolrc_ confioguration file

 The following example illustrates the creation of a StorPool datastore.
 The datastore will use hosts _node1, node2 and node3_ for importing and creating images.